Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Pairing Methods Issues

-If you're experiencing limited range with mice, try these troubleshooting steps:
+If you're experiencing device discovery with medical devices, try these troubleshooting steps:

 Check for interference from other wireless devices in the Supply Chain environment